nigel-bruce-khan/BEASTLAB22/project-mp/report/README.md

 | ------                           | ----------------------                   |
 | ![CM_simd](perf_CM_simd100k.png) | ![CM intr](perf_CM_intr100k.png)         |

-for the autovectorization, the most costly oeperation in cache misses terms is **if(cr > mp[j])** (checking the maximum traversing the columns, since a whole row might not fit in a cache whereas for intrinsics, these comparisons for the local maximum within the struct are also expensive **if(CR[idx] > mp[j + idx])(now two loads are required for each comparison (4 comparisons per struct).
+for the autovectorization, the most costly operation in cache misses terms is **if(cr > mp[j])** (checking the maximum traversing the columns, since a whole row might not fit in a cache whereas for intrinsics, these comparisons for the local maximum within the struct are also expensive **if(CR[idx] > mp[j + idx])(now two loads are required for each comparison (4 comparisons per struct).
 A trade off must be found between logical comparisons and memory operations.
 From literature, a Structure of arrays or array of Structures works well for SIMD problems, so this is one starting point for further improvements.

 **c)**